nativescript-vue/nativescript-vue.org/content/docs/elements/components/button.md

 apiRef: https://docs.nativescript.org/api-reference/classes/_ui_button_.button
 contributors: [MisterBrownRSA, rigor789, eddyverbruggen, ikoevska]
 ---
+# Button

 `<Button>` is a UI component that displays a button which reacts to a user gesture.

-For more information about the available gestures, see [Gestures in the official NativeScript documentation](https://docs.nativescript.org/ui/gestures).
+For more information about the available gestures, see [Gestures in the official NativeScript documentation](https://docs.nativescript.org/guide/gestures).

 ---